Cinnamon Vs Cassia

 But what if you’re baking a showstopper cinnamon roll or pho broth?
 It delivers that bold, nostalgic “cinnamon” kick many crave.

 Health perks?
 Ceylon shines here too.
-Studies link it to blood sugar regulation and antioxidant boosts (PubMed).
+Studies have linked it to blood sugar regulation and antioxidant benefits (PubMed).
 Cassia and Saigon have similar benefits, but their coumarin risks overshadow the gains if used heavily.

 So… which wins?

 • Flavor subtlety + daily use: Ceylon.
-For a safe, high-quality, daily-use option, choose DRUERA Cinnamon.
+For a safe, high-quality, daily-use option, choose Ceylon Cinnamon.

 • Occasional boldness: Saigon/Cassia (in moderation).